Transformed Diffusion-Wave fPINNs: Enhancing Computing Efficiency for PINNs Solving Time-Fractional Diffusion-Wave Equations: Experiments

 \subsection{Summary of results and findings}

-In this section, we summarize our numerical observations across various problem settings.
-We picture the performance of our proposed methods after training, examine solution behaviors, and explore the limitations of PINNs when applied to time-fractional diffusion-wave equations.
+The derivative-level summary in Section~\ref{subsec:num-valid}, together with the detailed diagnostics in Appendix~\ref{app:num-valid}, provides the basis for choosing quadrature rules, quadrature sizes, endpoint treatment, and network-related hyperparameters.
+Building on this guidance, the PDE experiments below test, across one- and two-dimensional diffusion-wave problems, whether the operator-level and implementation-level advantages established in Section~\ref{sec:methodology} translate into practical PINN training.

-Regarding computational efficiency, our proposed tDWfPINNs significantly reduce both time consumption and GPU resource usage, while preserving a comparable level of accuracy.
-This makes the transformed numerical scheme highly recommended for time-fractional PDEs with orders $\al\in(1,2)$.
+Regarding computational efficiency, the transformed schemes reduce the time and GPU resource usage relative to their direct Type-I counterparts while preserving a comparable level of accuracy in the tested PINN settings.
+This efficiency claim is therefore made relative to the direct quadrature-based residual construction inside fPINNs, not as a universal comparison with all fractional-PDE solvers.

-Furthermore, the Gauss-Jacobi method typically requires significant fewer quadrature points than the Monte Carlo method to achieve similar accuracy (as demonstrated in Section \ref{subsec:eg1}).
-This indicates the potential superiority of the Gauss-Jacobi integration in certain contexts.
-However, we observe that the wave component introduced by the Mittag-Leffler functions can strongly influence the numerical behavior of both the Gauss-Jacobi quadrature and Monte Carlo method.
-While our experiments consistently favor the Gauss-Jacobi method, its effectiveness is sensitive to the choice of quadrature resolution.
-Careful tuning of the number of quadrature points is therefore essential to fully exploit its advantages without incurring instability or excessive computational overhead.
+Furthermore, the Gauss--Jacobi method typically requires significantly fewer quadrature points than the Monte Carlo method to achieve similar accuracy (as demonstrated in Section~\ref{subsec:eg1}).
+Together with the transformed residual, this explains why \textbf{GJ-II} gives the most favorable accuracy--cost profile in our experiments: Gauss--Jacobi quadrature reduces the number of quadrature nodes needed for smooth transformed kernels, while the transformed formulation avoids shifted time-derivative evaluations at those nodes.
+However, the wave component introduced by the Mittag-Leffler function can strongly influence the numerical behavior of both Gauss--Jacobi quadrature and Monte Carlo sampling.
+The practical accuracy therefore depends on the quadrature rule, the number of quadrature points, and stable endpoint evaluation.

-Finally, we conduct numerical experiments on time-fractional Burgers equations with $\al\in(1,2)$ and incorporate the RAD method from \cite{LuLu:2023:RAD}.
-Unlike the significant improvements RAD provides for integer-order equations, its application in tDWfPINNs yields only marginal improvements.
-This limited benefit persists even in cases where RAD successfully identifies shock formations in the solution.
-We hypothesize that this phenomenon stems from the intrinsic wave-like nature of diffusion-wave equations, which introduces complex nonlocal behaviors not present in classical integer-order models.
-These observations point to the need for further investigation into the interplay between adaptive sampling techniques and the nonlocal memory effects of fractional dynamics.